sozialhelden/a11yjson/docs/4-type-aliases.md

 ### <a id="PerceptionMode">PerceptionMode</a>

-Describes necessary abilities and modes for information output.
+Describes necessary abilities and modes for interpreting information output, signals, or content.

 Definition: <pre>{
   "id": 434,